John Murtha

-Background
+Early life and military career

 Murtha was born into an Irish-American family in New Martinsville, West Virginia, near the border with Ohio and Pennsylvania, and grew up in Paden City, West Virginia and then Westmoreland County, Pennsylvania, a largely suburban county east of Pittsburgh.
 He was the son of Mary Edna (née Ray) and John Patrick Murtha.

 As a youth, he became an Eagle Scout.
 He also worked delivering newspapers and at a gas station before graduating from The Kiski School, an all-male boarding school in Saltsburg, Pennsylvania.

 Murtha left Washington and Jefferson College in 1952 to join the Marine Corps and was awarded the American Spirit Honor Medal for displaying outstanding leadership qualities during training.
-He became a drill instructor at Parris Island and was selected for Officer Candidate School at Quantico, Virginia.
-He was then assigned to the Second Marine Division, Camp Lejeune, North Carolina.
+He became a drill instructor at Parris Island and was selected for Officer Candidate School in Virginia.
+He was then assigned to the Second Marine Division, Marine Corps Base Camp Lejeune in North Carolina.
 As an undergraduate, Murtha was initiated into the Kappa Sigma fraternity.

 Murtha remained in the Marine Forces Reserve and ran a small business, Johnstown Minute Car Wash (which still operates in the West End section of Johnstown).
 He also attended the University of Pittsburgh on the G.I.
 Bill, and received a degree in economics.
 Murtha later took graduate courses from the Indiana University of Pennsylvania.

 Murtha left the Marines in 1955.
 He remained in the Reserves after his discharge from active duty until he volunteered for service in the Vietnam War, serving from 1966 to 1967, serving as a battalion staff officer (S-2 Intelligence Section) with the 1st Battalion, 1st Marine Regiment, 1st Marine Division, receiving the Bronze Star with Valor device, two Purple Hearts, and the Vietnamese Cross of Gallantry.
 He retired from the Marine Corps Reserve as a colonel in 1990, receiving the Navy Distinguished Service Medal.

-Political career
+Pennsylvania House of Representatives (1969–1974)

-Soon after returning from Vietnam, Murtha won the Democratic nomination for what was then the 22nd District, which was based in Johnstown.
-He lost fairly handily to longtime Republican incumbent John Saylor.
+Soon after returning from Vietnam, Murtha won the Democratic nomination for what was then the 22nd District, which was based in Johnstown, Pennsylvania.
+He lost fairly handily to longtime Republican incumbent John P. Saylor.

 Murtha was elected to represent the 72nd legislative district in the Pennsylvania House of Representatives in a special election on May 20, 1969.
 The election was triggered by the death of Representative Edward McNally, who died in November 1968.
 He was elected to a full term in 1970.